Zulkhuu/reinforcement-learning/BananaCollector/README.md

 ## Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your the agent or watch already trained agent running!
+Follow the instructions in [Navigation.ipynb](Navigation.ipynb) to get started with training your the agent or watch already trained agent running!

+## Documentation

+See the detailed project report from [Report.md](docs/Report.md) file.